-Hypospadias often causes difficulty for a man or boy in controlling his urine stream.
-When significant hypospadias is present, he may need to sit down to urinate.
+Hypospadias often causes difficulty for men or boys in controlling their urine stream.
+When significant hypospadias is present, they may need to sit down to urinate.
 Hypospadias also often results in abnormal ejaculation.

-In adolescence and adulthood, chordee may cause pain or discomfort during sexual intercourse, for a man and his partner.
+In adolescence and adulthood, chordee may cause pain or discomfort during sexual intercourse, for men and their partner.
 Erections may not be of sufficient quality for sex in some men with chordee.